mne-tools/mne-python/doc/manual/source_localization/inverse.rst

 Cortical patch statistics
 =========================

+``use_cps`` parameter in
+:func:`mne.convert_forward_solution`, and
+:func:`mne.minimum_norm.make_inverse_operator`
+controls whether to use cortical patch statistics (CPS) to define normal orientations or not. (see :ref:`CHDBBCEJ`)
-If the ``--cps`` option was used in source space creation (see :ref:`setting_up_source_space`) or if mne_add_patch_info described in :ref:`mne_add_patch_info` was run manually the source space file will contain for each vertex of the cortical surface the information about the source space point closest to it as well as the distance from the vertex to this source space point.
+The CPS contain for each vertex of the cortical surface the information about the source space point closest to it as well as the distance from the vertex to this source space point.
 The vertices for which a given source space point is the nearest one define the cortical patch associated with with the source space point.
-Once these data are available, it is straightforward to compute the following cortical patch statistics (CPS) for each source location :math:`d`:
+Once these data are available, it is straightforward to compute the following for each source location :math:`d`:

 - The average over the normals of at the vertices in a patch, :math:`\bar{n_d}`,